Pink eye outbreak in Pakistan

 In September 2023, there was an occurrence of conjunctivitis, commonly referred to as pink eye, in multiple cities across Pakistan.
 The outbreak initially began in Karachi and subsequently extended to Lahore, eventually reaching Rawalpindi, Islamabad and Khyber Pakhtunkhwa.

 Cases reported

 As of September 2023, Punjab had reported a total of 86,133 cases of pink eye.
-Within a 24-hour span, Lahore saw an additional 85 new cases.
-At that time, the city's air quality worsened due to reduced rainfall in that year.
-Remarkably, the total number of cases had doubled since the previous month of August.
+Within a 24-hour span, Lahore saw an additional 85 new cases, at a time when the city's air quality had worsened due to reduced rainfall that year.
+The total number of cases had doubled since the previous month of August.

 Response from health authorities

-Amid the escalating cases, the Primary and Secondary Healthcare Department in Punjab took action by issuing a public advisory.
+Amid the escalating cases, the Primary and Secondary Healthcare Department in Punjab issued a public advisory.
 This advisory outlined safety protocols, urging individuals to utilize hand sanitizer, refrain from touching their eyes without proper hand hygiene, and avoid using items that had come into contact with infected individuals.